Dale Carr (politician): Political career

+In 2023, Carr supported a resolution to expel Democratic lawmakers from the legislature for violating decorum rules.
+The expulsion was widely characterized as unprecedented.

 Electoral record

 2012

 Carr was unopposed in the general election in 2012.

 2014

 In 2014, Carr was unopposed in both the Republican primaries and the general elections.

 2016

 In 2016, Carr was again unopposed in both the Republican primaries and the general elections.

 2018

 In 2018, Carr was unopposed in the Republican primary.